-Teaching materials, articles, and guest bloggers on wellness in law school.
+Teaching materials, WellnessCast™, Articles, and Bloggers on wellness in law school.

 There has been an explosion of interest in wellness at law schools, and in the greater legal community.
 The purpose of this website is to make it easier for those working in this area to share ideas, teaching materials, articles and announcements.
 I’ll start the ball off by posting materials for a 2-hour course my co-authors and I have developed on psychoeducation for anxiety.
 You can learn more about the course by clicking on the links below.